Have you ever tried cutting multiple colors at the same time on one Cricut mat? I have and today I am going to teach you how to do it.

 For this project every element represents a different color.

-Now, we need to cut 3 strips of each color.
+Now, we need to cut 3 strips.
+One for each color.
 The good think is that by looking at the mat we can see what size they are approximately.
 When in doubt, use more material but be careful to not overlap them.

 For this project I used vinyl and I also changed some of the final color to what I had on hand: